jeffijoe/awilix/README.md

     }
     ```

-Resolution modes can be set per-container and per-registration.
+Resolution modes can be set per-container and per-resolver.
 The most specific one wins.

 > Note: I personally don't see why you would want to have different resolution modes in a project, but
 > if the need arises, Awilix supports it.